-The largest bank of Russia, Sberbank, plunged 95% Wednesday in London markets as US and NATO sanctions hammer the Russian economy.
+Russian market collapsed on Wednesday, alongside the largest bank of Russia, Sberbank, plunging 95% in London markets as US and NATO sanctions hammer the Russian economy.
 The largest banks usually have the largest clients, and three of Russia’s top companies such as Gazprom, Lukoil, and Novatek all slid to similar levels resembling penny stocks.

 The stock exchange in Russia is still suspended in an attempt to mitigate damage of the oncoming and growing sanctions from the US and NATO allies.

 Sberbank plunged to a penny on Wednesday after opening the year at $16.12.
 Sberbank has 135 million customers.